tweag/python-monorepo-example/content/blog/2022-08-01-timestats.md

 If a person interacts with this program in a terminal, the program is going to spend most of the time blocking while waiting for input.
 The GHC profiler, however, won't account any time to function `g`.
-This is because the profiler doesn't measure wall-clock time but CPU time and, so far, only for the Haskell portion of a program.
+This is because the profiler doesn't estimate wall-clock time but CPU time and, so far, only for the Haskell portion of a program.
 As function `g` uses little CPU, `g` gets little time attributed to it in the reports of the profiler.